 "Can those of us with powers actually do something here?"

 "Oh, hold on!
 I have an idea!"
 That was Orihime now.
 So saying she reached up to touch the hairpins at her temples.
 "Santen Kesshun, I reject."
 As she spoke her ornaments glowed, only to split into three distinct streaks of light.
-A brief glimpse of the cheerful trio of faeries at their cores was replaced as they metamorphosed further into boomerang-shaped objects which then took up position around Michiru's clasped fists.
+A brief glimpse of the cheerful trio of faeries at their cores was replaced as they metamorphosed further into three boomerang-shaped objects which then took up position around Michiru's clasped fists.
 Moments later an orange dome of energy sprang up to envelop that spot.

 "There," Orihime pronounced with satisfaction.
 "You can take your hands away now, Michiru-chan."